 We recommend that the single best option for sourcing great quality beans is an espresso blend from a local specialty roaster.
-While this will be more expensive than the beans from the supermarket or grocery (shudder!) it will ensure that your beans are of a high quality and have been roasted specifically for espresso.
+While this will be more expensive than the beans from the supermarket or grocery (shudder!) it will ensure that your beans are of high quality and have been roasted specifically for espresso.
 Also while we don’t love buying coffee beans off Amazon it can be a convenient option that is certainly a step up from the supermarket.
 It is quite incredible how significantly this can lift the taste of your coffee.
-Also coffee beans do go stale and so are best consumed less than a month after they were roasted (this will be written on the bag of beans and is a good indicator of quality beans; no roast date = mass produced average beans).
+Also, coffee beans do go stale and so are best consumed less than a month after they were roasted (this will be written on the bag of beans and is a good indicator of quality beans; no roast date = mass-produced average beans).
 The first step to delicious espresso is quality, fresh beans.

 > The Grind

-This is perhaps the make or break factor in brewing espresso.
+This is perhaps the make-or-break factor in brewing espresso.
 The consistency and fineness of the grind will determine the speed at which water flows through the beans and hence how much coffee is extracted.
 If the grind is too coarse the water will go too quickly through the grinds leading to an under-extracted shot (this means not enough of the coffee bean has been dissolved into the coffee leading to a sour and unpleasant drink) while if it is too fine the water will struggle to get through leading to an over-extracted shot (in which too much of the bean is extracted leading to a bitter and unpleasant shot).

-Pre-ground can be a good option for the beginner espresso brewer as it means that it is one less parameter to have to worry about and you can focus on getting the brewing process downpact.
+Pre-ground can be a good option for the beginner espresso brewer as it means that it is one less parameter to have to worry about and you can focus on getting the brewing process down pat.
 However if you decide to go with this option make sure your beans are ground specifically for espresso.
-The other way to do this is to buy a bag of whole beans and bring it to your local cafe who should happily grind to an espresso grind for you.
+The other way to do this is to buy a bag of whole beans and bring it to your local cafe which should happily grind to an espresso grind for you.
 Also while grinding yourself is better, pre-ground beans can still produce a really nice coffee.

 > The Machine